MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.installing.and.running/01.installation/02.raspberry.pi/docs.md

 That's it!

-For other resources, such as manual configuration of WiFi and what Microphones work, check out our wiki on Github:
+For other resources, such as manual configuration of WiFi, specific hardware tested, and important file locations, check out our wiki on Github:

 [Picroft Enclosure Wiki](https://github.com/MycroftAI/enclosure-picroft/wiki)